nibzard/agentprobe-community/packages/dashboard/README.md

 # AgentProbe Community Dashboard

-A modern web interface for visualizing community CLI test results, built with Next.js and deployed on Cloudflare Pages.
+A modern web interface for visualizing community CLI test results, built with Next.js and deployed on Cloudflare Workers.

 ## 🚀 Current Deployments